apsolutionhungary/madskillz/Managed Services.md

 # Managed Services Roles

-CHANGE The managed services career path starts out with the same roles as the [Development](./Development.md) path.
+The managed services career path starts out with the same roles as the [Development](./Development.md) path.

 In the interests of keeping things DRY, these roles' content are linked rather than copy-pasted.